 How to Overcome Functional Fixedness?

-The good news is, functional fixedness is not a psychological disorder that needs therapeutic intervention.
-We can train our minds to get over the mental set, that is, the approach to problem-solving based on past experiences.
+The good news is that functional fixedness is not a psychological disorder that needs therapeutic intervention.
+We can train our minds to overcome the mental set, a problem-solving approach based on past experiences.

 There are a few methods that can help break down functional fixedness and develop creative thinking: